-THE NATIONAL RIGHT TO FOOD CAMPAIGN The 2001 People’s Union of Civil Liberties (Rajasthan) petition and the subsequent hearing of the Supreme Court of India a larger Right to Food Campaign which has placed pressure on the government to carry through with responsibilities mandated in Supreme Court rulings.
+THE NATIONAL RIGHT TO FOOD CAMPAIGN The 2001 People’s Union of Civil Liberties (Rajasthan) petition and the subsequent hearing of the Supreme Court of India resulted in a larger Right to Food Campaign which has placed pressure on the government to carry through with responsibilities mandated in Supreme Court rulings.
 Since its inception, the Campaign has been successful in bringing some media attention to the right to food.
 Moreover, as a result of court orders, most state governments have introduced the MDM in government and government-aided schools benefiting many school-going children.
-The Campaign has also succeeded in working to extend the meal to children studying as late as the tenth grade and to provide food for children during holidays in some states.
+The Campaign has also succeeded in working to extend the meal to older children in school through the tenth grade and to provide food for children during holidays in some states.
 Finally, the Campaign has successfully pushed the Supreme Court to set up methods for monitoring implementation of various food distribution schemes.

-The members of this campaign have been the most visible advocates of the right to food and the universalization of the Mid Day Meal Schemehave failed to forcefully promote a rights-based approach to the application of the MDM.
-They have pushed for top-down changes in the implementation of the MDM havestresse bottom-u implementation of the MDM.
-Members of the Campaign have urged the Indian government to view food security as an obligation and not merely a form of benevolence, they have not forcefully advocated for a child-centered scheme in which children can speak out if they do not receive their due or can influence policies that affect them.
+The members of this campaign have been the most visible advocates of the right to food and the universalization of the Mid Day Meal Scheme, but have failed to forcefully promote a rights-based approach to the application of the MDM.
+They have pushed for top-down changes in the implementation of the MDM but have not stressed bottom-up implementation of the MDM.
+Members of the Campaign have urged the Indian government to view food security as an obligation and not merely a form of benevolence, but they have not forcefully advocated for a child-centered scheme in which children can speak out if they do not receive their due or can influence policies that affect them.
 In other words, the grass-roots aspects of empowerment utilized in a rights-based approach often appear to be missing from the groups’ message.

 The Campaign’s foundation statement asserts, “[the National Right to Food Campaign] consider[s]…the primary responsibility for guaranteeing [the right to food] and these entitlements rests with the state.
 Lack of financial resources cannot be accepted as an excuse for abdicating this responsibility.”
 The Campaign, therefore, urges the government to recognize its responsibility to the citizens of India and to begin to view the eradication of hunger as an obligation, and not merely as an act of charity.
 Even so, the Campaign fails to stress the bottom-up aspects of a rights-based approach that allow children to participate in decision making.